gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 ```

 I think this is a reasonable compromise since the import C++ statement will not change the preprocessor state,
 and yet macro could be exported, and imported by other modules.
+I don't claim it to be the ultimate solution, but it shows that if we put efforts into it, maybe we could have something acceptable.

 This is great because the feature exposed above is, I believe, implementable as a preprocessor only solution that won't directly change how C++ works, and the impact on build system should be reduced.